PhiJu5/USFSMAX/README.md

 * Provided a simple API to basic functionality (scaled sensor readings)

-* Moved all printout from library code to sketch
+* Moved all printout from library code to sketches

 * Simplified arrays; e.g., ```gyroData[2][3]``` => ```gyroData[3]```